 - 7. The development hereby approved shall not be first occupied unless and until the facilities for the secure, covered parking of bicycles has been provided in accordance with the approved plans.
-Thereafter, the sais approved facilities shall be provided, retained and maintained to the satisfaction of the Local Planning Authority. - Reason:- The above condition is required in order that the development should not prejudice highway safety, nor cause inconvenience to other highway users, and accord with the National Planning Policy Framework 2012 and policies CC2 and CC3 of the Spelthorne Borough Core Strategy and Policies Development Plan Document 2009. - 8.
-That within 3 months of the commencement of any part of the development permitted, or such longer period as may be approved by the Local Planning Authority, facilities shall be provided within the curtilage of the site for the storage of refuse and waste materials in accordance with the approved plans, and thereafter the approved facilities shall be maintained as approved. - Reason:- To ensure that the proposed development does not prejudice the enjoyment by neighbouring occupiers of their properties and the appearance of the locality, in accordance with policies SP6 and EN1 of the Spelthorne Borough Core Strategy and Policies Development Plan Document 2009. - 9.
-Notwithstanding the approved plans, prior to the construction of the building hereby permitted details of the balustrades for the balconies on the northern elevation to include measures to prevent overlooking towards to the neighbouring properties in Provident House Road shall be submitted to and approved in writing by the Local Planning Authority.
-The agreed balustrades shall be implemented prior to the occupation of the building and thereafter maintained as approved.
+Thereafter, the said approved facilities shall be provided, retained and maintained to the satisfaction of the Local Planning Authority. - Reason:- The above condition is required in order that the development should not prejudice highway safety, nor cause inconvenience to other highway users, and accord with the National Planning Policy Framework 2012 and policies CC2 and CC3 of the Spelthorne Borough Core Strategy and Policies Development Plan Document 2009. - 8.
+The refuse, waste and recycling facilities hereby approved shall be provided prior to the occupation of the development hereby approved and retained thereafter. - Reason:- To ensure that the proposed development does not prejudice the enjoyment by neighbouring occupiers of their properties and the appearance of the locality, in accordance with policies SP6 and EN1 of the Spelthorne Borough Core Strategy and Policies Development Plan Document 2009. - 9.
+No demolition shall take place, including any works of demolition or site clearance, until a demolition method statement detailing the proposed methodology for demolishing the existing structures and the mitigation measures to be implemented has been submitted to and approved in writing by the Local Planning Authority.
+The DMS shall include submission of a Pre-Demolition Asbestos Survey.
+The agreed methodology and mitigation measures shall be implemented in accordance with the approved details.